PseudoPau/ThesisLog/Writing/Operational Manual V2(W7).md

 ![](https://cdn.discordapp.com/attachments/1045538819161731102/1045875727213535332/PseudoPaul_an_auction_venue_for_artifacts_of_Contemporanneity_f_27ff1b1f-cc47-41c9-8266-2a090506738d.png)
 *`an auction venue for artifacts of Contemporanneity from Mordenism to Globalization with Anthropocene at left, Territory at right, Exit at the top, Security at the bottom`* | Ghost Author: Midjourney[^a] + Tarkovsky[^h]

-Point of view will be the key things for this section, so as camera lens, frames per second, motion and light tones.
-In other words, we are designing for cameras, a mechanical vision.
+Point of view will be the key things for this section, so as the lens, fps, motion and colors.
+Shall we go to the mountain?
+Or let the mountain approach us?
-Think about narrative seriously.
 Should it be a first-person or a third-person?
 Remember different audiences have different levels of background and knowledge base.
 Accessibility is as important as attracting the attention.
 Struggles can be fun, such as the video game Resident Evil and Scorn.
 Have fun with these walking simulators!
-We will start from the origin, (00:00:00), (x,y,z) or (𝜌,𝜃,𝜁,𝜏).
-Pick a good site for looping back.
+We will start thinking about the final deliverables, a video(00:00:00), a miniature(x,y,z), a cylindrical time-space map(𝜌,𝜃,𝜁,𝜏)...
+Pick a good point for looping back.
 Differentiate the geometric time, labor time and tour time.
-Learn something from Stalker.
-Create a glitch pattern and fill them with appropriate random contents.
-Practice the philosophy of gray boxing and  it's ok to stay non-object for sometime.
+Learn from short clips of concept art.
+Play with placeholders.
+Practice the philosophy of gray boxing and it's ok to remain non-object for sometime.

 ### On Shelf ###